Can you take a film camera through airport security

 When traveling with a film camera, it is important to understand airport security regulations to ensure a smooth journey.
 Film cameras are generally allowed in carry-on luggage, but it’s essential to be aware of some key guidelines:

-See also How to strap a security camera to a tree
+See also How do you connect a security camera to your computer

 X-ray Scanning: Film cameras and undeveloped film can be damaged by X-ray machines used at airport security checkpoints.
 To prevent this, you can request a hand inspection of your film camera and film.
 Be prepared to explain the need for a manual inspection to the security personnel.